Alextopher/aoc-bot/README.md

 ![image](https://github.com/Alextopher/aocbot/assets/56850185/7241d3f5-a092-47fd-91e9-4b11a4017426)

-A Discord bot that connects to the Advent of Code leaderboard API.
-It dishes out roles for achieving star milestones and unlocks daily discussion channels after challenge completion.
+A Discord bot that connects to the [Advent of Code](https://adventofcode.com) private leaderboard API.
+It hands out roles for achieving star milestones and unlocks daily discussion channels after challenge completion.

 This bot is currently a **minimum viable product**.
 There is no usage document and that isn't a priority yet.
 Get in contact with me if you want to add this to another server, I might be able to host it for the time being.